-The shrimp biomass index has varied between 1500 and 2500 Mt from 2015-2019 without a clear trend (table 7 and figure 3).
-The maps of biomass densities show that shrimp are distributed over several locations but mainly in the deeper parts of the fjord.
+The shrimp biomass index has varied between 1500 and 2500 Mt from 2015-2020 without a clear trend (table 7 and figure 3).
+The maps of biomass densities show that shrimp are distributed over several locations, but mainly in the deeper parts of the fjord.
+(Figure 12) There is no commercial fishery targeting Shrimp in the fjord.
+Shrimp carapace length is measured in the survey and length information is available although not processed at present.